senseiphoneX/iota-starter-carsharing/README.md

 For more information, see [Configuring the Mobile Client Access client SDK for iOS](https://console.ng.bluemix.net/docs/services/mobileaccess/custom-auth-ios-swift-sdk.html).

-You also need to add and configure Mobile Client Access for custom authentication on the IoT for Automotive - Mobility Starter Application app server.
+You also need to add and configure Mobile Client Access for custom authentication on the IoT for Automotive - Mobility Starter Application server.
 For more information, see [IoT for Automotive - Mobility Starter Application server]( https://github.com/ibm-watson-iot/iota-starter-server).

 ## Reporting defects
 To report a defect with the IoT for Automotive - Mobility Starter Application mobile app, go to the [Issues](https://github.com/ibm-watson-iot/iota-starter-carsharing/issues) section.